Listen to coyotes singing:

 Aversion Conditioning

-Aversion conditioning, which includes humane hazing, is a suite of techniques and tools used to instill - or re-instill - and maintain healthy boundaries between humans and wildlife.
+Aversion conditioning, which includes humane hazing, is a suite of techniques and tools used to maintain healthy boundaries between humans and wildlife.
+If you have ever protected your dinner plate from your canine companion, you have effectively hazed a canid.

 Territoriality and Protectiveness